KokoDoko/game-custom-elements/README.md

 ## Building a DOM game with HTML Custom Elements

-This is a small experiment showing how to use HTML Custom Elements to build a game in the DOM.
+This is a small experiment showing how to invent your own HTML Elements to build a game in the DOM.

 ![screenshot](docs/images/screenshot.png)